shadybraden/loggifly/README.md

 ---

-> **Note**:<br>
-In previous versions the config file was located in `app/config.yaml`.
-This path still works but the official path was updated to `config/config.yaml`.
-LoggiFly will first search in `/config` and then in `/app`.

 ## ⚡️ Quick start

 In this quickstart only the most essential settings are covered, [here](#-Configuration-Deep-Dive) is a more detailed config walkthrough.<br>

-Choose your preferred setup method - simple environment variables for basic use, or a YAML config for advanced control.
+Choose your preferred setup method - simple environment variables for basic use or a YAML config for advanced control.
-- Environment variables allow for a simple setup and let you spin this thing up in a minute
+- Environment variables allow for a simple and much quicker setup
 - With YAML you can use complex Regex patterns, have different keywords & other settings per container and set keywords that trigger a restart/stop of the container.

+> **Note**:<br>
+In previous versions the config file was located in `/app/config.yaml`.
+This path still works but the official path was updated to `/config/config.yaml`.
+LoggiFly will first first look in `/config/config.yaml` and then `/app/config.yaml`.
+When `/config` is mounted a config template will be downloaded in that directory.

 <details><summary><em>Click to expand:</em> 🐋 <strong>Basic Setup: Docker Compose (Environment Variables)</strong></summary>
 Ideal for quick setup with minimal configuration